Sparticuz/chromium/README.md

 const puppeteer = require("puppeteer-core");
 const chromium = require("@sparticuz/chromium");

-// Optional: If you'd like to use the legacy headless mode. "new" is the default. chromium.setHeadlessMode = true;
+// Optional: If you'd like to use the new headless mode. "chrome-headless-shell" is the default.
+// NOTE: Because we build the chrome-headless-shell binary, this option does not work.
+//       However, this option will stay so when we migrate to full chromium it will work. chromium.setHeadlessMode = true;

 // Optional: If you'd like to disable webgl, true is the default.